Jrchri/3-card-challenge/Read-Me.md

 ## My process
 I created the basic HTML in atom.
-I created <div> for each color block in the 3-fold-challenge.
+I created a div for each color block in the 3-fold-challenge.
 From there I was able to style in CSS to look like the challenge example.

 ### Built with